LinkedIn Content Tips: Which Is Better, a Like, Share, or Comment?

 LinkedIn Comments

-The popularity of a post could be defined by the amount of time people spend interacting with it, and nothing proves this more than a long thread of comments underneath a post.
+The popularity of a post could be defined by the amount of time people spend interacting with it, a metric LinkedIn calls dwell time.
+Nothing proves this more than a long thread of comments underneath a post.

 While leaving a comment takes much more effort than hitting the Share button, commenting yields big payoffs.

-Posts are sorted based on what the LinkedIn algorithm thinks is most relevant, so adding valuable, thought-provoking commentary can help position the post at the top of the list.
+Posts are sorted based on what the LinkedIn algorithm thinks has high quality, so adding relevant, valuable, and thought-provoking commentary can help position the post at the top of the list.
+Under the new algorithm, comment quality now matters more than volume: Generic "Great post!" comments no longer move the algorithm.

 Comments can include thanking the user for sharing or asking them a question, but lengthier comments add even more value to the conversation.